 My name’s Tim.
 I’m a freelance writer and former ESL teacher from Melbourne, Australia, who taught in Daejeon, Korea for six months in 2007 and, until February, 2015, had taught in Singapore for seven years.

-My wife, Anna, is an ophthalmologist.
-Between March, 2015 and July 2016 we spent a month in Pondicherry (or Puducherry, among other variations), India, three months in Bonn, Germany and 12 months in New York before returning to Singapore, all for training and work placements for her.
+My wife, Anna (above, doing volunteer work in Cambodia), is an ophthalmologist.
+Between March, 2015 and July 2016 we spent a month in Pondicherry, India, three months in Bonn, Germany, and 12 months in New York City before returning to Singapore, all for training and work placements for her.